sarah11918/starlight-blog/src/content/docs/blog/1-50-if-one-does-not-already-exist.md

 ---

 :::tip
-When instructing the reader to make a new file or folder, acknowledge that one might already exist.
+When instructing a reader to make a new file or folder, acknowledge that one might already exist.
 :::

 Astro Docs publishes a lot of guides from community contributors that involve connecting with a third-party service such as a CMS or deploy host.
 This can mean instructing the reader to add files for environment variables or other necessary "glue" to connect the services, or to ensure the project contains a specific folder.